openQA-Bites/Blog/content/posts/2021/2021-04-23-global-gitignore.md

   - Codium

 ---
-Integrated development environemnts (IDE) are using their own folders withing your code repositories to store their settings.
+Integrated development environemnts (IDE) are using their own folders within your code repositories to store their settings.
 This can become annoying when working on a git repository and they keep popping up as untracked files:

 ```bash